logzio/logzio-azure-blob/README.md

 # Use your existing blob storage account

-**Before you begin, you'll need**: a blob storage account of the type **StorageV2 (general purpose v2)** .
+**Before you begin, you'll need**:
+A Blob storage account of the type **StorageV2 (general purpose v2)** .
 If your existing blob storage account is of any other kind, it will NOT work.
 Instead, follow the process to set up a new blob storage account.
 Double-check your [_Storage accounts_](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) to make sure that they are compatible.
 They should be of the type **StorageV2 (general purpose v2)**.

 <div class="tasklist">